 - Suitable for windy, outdoor conditions

-- Unlike other methods, cleaning of base metal is not so important
+- Unlike other welding methods, cleaning of base metal is not so important

-- Least expensive to buy the equipment of stick welding
+- Least expensive to buy the equipment for stick welding

 - After welding cleaning is the slag is important